Mixed Hodge modules and real groups: Introduction

+Since polarizations change sign by $(-1)^q$ under tensoring with $\mb{C}^{p, q}$, Theorems \ref{thm:intro theorem 1} and \ref{thm:intro theorem 2} together give a formula for the signature of the Jantzen forms on $\Gamma(\Gr^J_{-n} j_!\gamma) = \Gr^J_{-n}\Gamma(j_!\gamma)$ in terms of the signatures of the polarizations on the $\Gamma(j_{!*}\gamma')$.
+To turn this into a purely representation-theoretic statement, however, we need to identify the integral of the polarization in terms of representation theory.
+Our final main result lets us do so by linking the Hodge filtration with the structure of the Harish-Chandra module.

-\begin{thm} Assume the twisted local system $\gamma$ is regular.
+\begin{thm} Assume the twisted local system $\gamma$ is relevant.
 Then all minimal $K$-types of $\Gamma(j_{!*}\gamma)$ lie in the lowest piece of the Hodge filtration. \end{thm}

 This is stated as Theorem \ref{thm:main theorem 3} in the text.
 We refer to \S\ref{sec:main theorem 3} for further details, including a recollection of Vogan's notion of minimal $K$-type.
 The proof, which is given in \S\ref{mk}, proceeds by characterizing sections in the lowest piece of the Hodge filtration in terms of their behaviour under deformations and nearby cycles and reducing to known properties of minimal $K$-types.
+This result removes a long-standing sticking point in implementing the program of \cite{schmid-vilonen}: previously, there was not even a known bound on the minimal $p$ such that $\Gamma(F_p j_{!*}\gamma) \neq 0$.

 Our results have the following consequences concerning \cite{ALTV}.
-First, Theorem \ref{thm:intro theorem 3}, together with a general result on positivity of polarizations (Proposition \ref{prop:hodge positivity}) implies the following corollary, which was obtained up to sign in \cite{schmid-vilonen}.
+First, Theorem \ref{thm:intro theorem 3}, together with a general result on positivity of polarizations (Proposition \ref{prop:hodge positivity}) implies the following corollary, which was obtained up to sign in \cite[Proposition 5.10]{schmid-vilonen}.